 The Street Services Section offers property owners a variety of trees that grow well in San Leandro, resist pests, cause minimal concrete damage, survive with minimal care by the property owner, and do not require frequent pruning when mature.

 The property owner is responsible for watering, sweeping or raking leaves and flowers, and notifying the Section if something "doesn't look right."
 Watering is usually required for the first three to five years.

 The City of San Leandro charges $100 per tree to plant or replace City Trees.
-If a tree is damaged due to a storm event, vandalism, or if run over, there is no charge to the property owner.
+If a tree is damaged due to a storm, vandalism, or if run over, there is no replacement charge to the property owner.
 If your request is for a new tree and there is no open space, there is a $50 concrete cutout fee, per 4'x4' opening.

 The City's street tree policy and maintenance program allows for the removal of street trees only under particular circumstances and assigns responsibility for the removal to either the City or the property owner.

 The City will remove a street tree under the following circumstances:

 With approval from the Public Works Director, a property owner may remove the street tree in front of his/her home under the following circumstances:

 If an existing street tree is being removed a replacement tree is required ($100).
 The replacement tree can either be planted onsite, or if the property owner does not want a new tree, a tree will be planted in a location of the City's choosing.